naresh-ub/code-prep/my-progress.md

 ## ToDo:
 - [x] Format coding-interview-university repo and remove unnecessary text.
-- [ ] Create a csv sheet to keep track of spaced repition.
+- [ ] Create a csv sheet to keep track of spaced repitition.
 - [ ] Complete arrays section in both this repo and the DSA book.